This oven roasted broccoli floret recipe takes only 3 ingredients and it’s crazy easy, quick, and tasty. Even our boys loved these as toddlers!

 Got an air fryer?
-Try our 10 minute air fryer broccoli!
+Try our 10 minute air fryer broccoli for the same great taste.

 - Cut the broccoli: Cut the broccoli florets into equal sized pieces and place them on a baking sheet.

-- Season the broccoli: Using clean hands, toss the broccoli with garlic parsley salt and oil.
-Coat each piece thoroughly and spread into one layer.
+- Season the broccoli: Toss the broccoli well with garlic parsley salt and oil.
+Spread them into one layer.

-- Bake: Place broccoli into the oven, preheated at 425°F. Bake for 8 minutes, then toss and further roast until desired doneness.
+- Bake: Place the broccoli into the oven, preheated at 425°F. Bake for eight minutes, then toss and further roast until desired doneness.

-Time Saving Hack: For easy clean-up, line your baking pan with parchment paper.
+Hot tip: For an extra easy clean-up, line the baking sheet with parchment paper.

-It’s vital to be able to alter a recipe to fit you and your family best.
-Here are some of our favorite ingredient variations to align this roasted broccoli with your preferences.
+As the main cook in my house, I think it’s so important to be able to alter a recipe to fit you and your family best.
+Here are some variations I’ve enjoyed over the years.

-- Lemon juice: Add a small squeeze of lemon juice and/or lemon zest on top of the broccoli right before serving.
-This will give the broccoli a fresh, citrusy tang.
+- Lemon juice: Add a squeeze of lemon juice and/or lemon zest to the broccoli right before serving.
+This gives the broccoli a fresh, citrusy tang that we absolutely love!

-- Balsamic: A tablespoon of balsamic vinegar or balsamic glaze will add a taste of rich sweetness with notes of fig, molasses, and/or cherry.
+- Balsamic: A tablespoon of balsamic vinegar or balsamic glaze adds rich sweetness with notes of fig, molasses, and/or cherry.

 - Red pepper flakes: For a spicy kick, drizzle red pepper flakes to the florets before roasting.

-- Parmesan: A sprinkle of parmesan cheese right before serving will add a bold taste and nutty cheesiness.
+- Parmesan: A sprinkle of Parmesan cheese right before serving adds a bold taste and nutty cheesiness.
+You honestly can’t ever go wrong with Parmesan!

 - Other seasonings: Branch out from just the garlic parsley salt and use any of your favorite seasonings.
 Cumin and Italian seasoning are two popular choices.